1/ The Mucosal Immune System of the pig and the sheep.

 Cooperation with Prof. Pierre Dorny, Unit of Veterinary Helminthology, ITG Antwerp;

-Dr. Katelijne Dierick, WIV-ISP, Communicable and infectious diseases, Foodborne pathogens
+And with Dr. Katelijne Dierick, WIV-ISP, Communicable and infectious diseases, Foodborne pathogens

 Toxoplasma gondii - research